Dono7/MinesweeperJS/doc/GetStarted.md

 ## Generate the bombs

-The game needs to have a position X and a position Y to start spawning bombs, because we want the first clic not to hit a bomb.
-However, if we want to spawn bombs without the coordinates of the first clic, we can use the `spawnRdmBombs()` method.
+The game needs to have a position X and a position Y to start spawning bombs, because we want the first click not to hit a bomb.
+However, if we want to spawn bombs without the coordinates of the first click, we can use the `spawnRdmBombs()` method.
 This will randomly choose X and Y positions and start spawning bombs.
 ```js
 // Create an grid called 'Example', and spawn 12 bombs.
 The first cell (coord 0;0) cannot be a bomb because we specified that the user made the first click on this cell.
 var g = new Grid( {nbbombs: 12, name: "Example"} ).initMap().spawnBombs(0,0).show();